GS-ROR$^2$: Bidirectional-guided 3DGS and SDF for Reflective Object Relighting and Reconstruction: Results

 \paragraph{SDF-aware pruning} Eventually, we apply the SDF-aware pruning operation to our model.
-The models without pruning are likely to overfit under training views, and we can observe some unnecessary Gaussians under test views, causing severe floater artifacts.
-After applying pruning, all Gaussians are located near the surface at the end of the training, and the model provides relighting results without floater artifacts, as shown in the 4th column in \figref{fig:ablation}.
+The models without pruning are likely to overfit under training views, and we can observe some unnecessary Gaussians under test views, causing severe floaters.
+Note that the overfitted Gaussians are invisible and in the mask region in training views.
+Therefore, we still observe the floater in the testing views, even though we apply the mask loss during training.
+After applying pruning, all Gaussians are located near the surface at the end of the training, and the model provides relighting results without floater.

+\paragraph{GS-guided TensoSDF enhancement} The above designs ensure a promising normal for relighting, while the enhancement enables high-quality geometry reconstruction.
+We show the visualization of meshes from TSDF fusion, low-resolution TensoSDF, and finetuned TensoSDF in \figref{fig:ab_ft}.
+Due to the inconsistency between the normal and depth of Gaussian primitives, although the blended normal is smooth, artifacts are apparent in the mesh from TSDF fusion.
+Furthermore, the low-resolution TensoSDF cannot provide smooth meshes and leads to grid-like artifacts.
+After finetuning, the upsampled TensoSDF provides globally smooth meshes with fine-grained details.
+We measure the mesh quality regarding CD in \tabref{tab:mesh_ab}, and our finetuned TensoSDF provides the best performance.